oaksprout/rune-on-aave/README.md

 The project is built on tried-and-tested technical and economic primitives, including Tendermint BFT, Cosmos SDK, Gennaro and Goldfeder’s Threshold Signature Scheme (TSS) and a variant on Uniswap’s constant function market making formula.

 ### Explain positioning of token in the AAVE ecosystem.
 Why would it be a good borrow or collateral asset?

+I believe RUNE is a unique asset in that it is both a desirable collateral **and** borrow asset.
+This is due to 2 main elements of its unique design:

+1. strong value accrual design and deterministic price floor – desirable collateral asset
+2. its price is tied to the deepest liquidity assets in crypto, and therefore market neutral – desirable borrow asset

+RUNE is a desirable collateral asset due to its unique economic design.
+THORChain provides competitive long-term yield for large cap assets, and efficiently converts that liquidity into RUNE market cap through a unique economic design.
+All this amounts to an asset with extremely high upside potential.

+Additionally, THORChain's economic model requires that $3 of RUNE is staked for every $1 of pooled asset, e.g. BTC.
+This means that with time, a deterministic price floor will emerge, i.e. collateral providers will always have a solid price floor to plan from.

+RUNE is a desirable borrow asset because of its wide and deep market exposure.
+Given that RUNE is the settlement asset of the network, its price volatility is tied to the liquidity levels and prices of connected assets.
+THORChain optimises for sucking in liquidity from the largest cap assets.
+Given this, RUNE is likely to become market neutral to the entirety of the crypto market.
+For this reason, RUNE stands a good chance of becoming a desirable borrow asset given its _relative_ stability to the rest of crypto, and to the assets on Aave.

+For these reasons I believe RUNE represents unique benefits to the Aave ecosystem.

 ### Provide a brief history of the project and how it overcame stressed conditions